-Michael is one of 57 million Americans living with a disability.
-They are our heroes, friends, neighbors, relatives, and coworkers.
+Michael is one of They are our heroes, friends, neighbors, relatives, and coworkers.
 Americans with disabilities, like all consumers, have the right to fair treatment in the financial marketplace and access to tools that can help them improve their financial lives.
 Many people living with disabilities who are working or transitioning into the workforce can benefit from financial counseling services to improve their financial lives.

 The CFPB was created to protect and empower consumers in America.
 That’s why we launched the ROADS (Reach Outcomes.
 Achieve Dreams.
 Succeed) to Financial Independence Initiative .
 This first-of-its-kind national initiative provides participating consumers with financial counseling services to help them improve their credit scores, reduce debt, and increase personal savings.

 I had the pleasure of meeting Michael and other individuals with disabilities at our ROADS launch last month.
 Listening to their personal stories inspired me, and made me see the importance of providing consumers with tools, resources, and support to help overcome financial obstacles.